 Mom: An incredible adventurer who inspires me every day.
 She was raised in an unusual manner also.
 The first few years of her life were spent in a little log cabin in the wilds of Canada, with no running water or power.
 She spent most of her childhood in various different log cabins, and attended school for a while before my Gramps pulled her out and took the family on the road for a while.
 The passion for travel was originally hers.
 She taught me to write, to sew, and to breathe fire.
 Currently traveling the world on her own terms and writing as she goes.

 Elisha: Although at first glance you might think him shy, he’s usually the first one to jump into a crowd and get to know people.
 He’s very observant, and sees the world differently than the rest of us do.
-For a long time we were under the impression that he didn’t pay attention to much of anything, but not so!
-He’s just paying attention to different (and equally important) things.
+Passionate about helping people in difficult situations.
+Currently kayaking Canada and dreaming up his next adventure.

 Ezra: By far the most energetic of any of us.
 It doesn’t matter if he’s on the road or in the backyard, he’s always exploring something.
 He’s quite tough when it comes to stickily unpleasant situations, and always has been.
 He’ll muscle through difficult travel moments with more guts than anyone else.
 He’s the first to try something new, whether it be new foods or exciting activities.
-Currently learning to crew a sailboat, and growing up too darn fast.
-He’ll always be my baby brother.
+Currently planning to become a pilot.